mozilla/explainers/amount.md

 ## Methodology for approaching and evaluating solutions

-Per the priority of constituencies, we should first look for solutions that users can trust, e.g. if a solution enables an affordance to convert units, it should be 100% reliable like a calculator, as users will expect any unit conversions to be simple arithmetic.
+Per the priority of constituencies, we should first look for solutions that users can trust, in both fidelity and privacy.
+E.g. if a solution enables an affordance to convert units, it should be 100% reliable like a calculator, as users will expect any unit conversions to be simple arithmetic.
+Ideally any such affordances could also provide 100% private conversions, in a way undetectable by the web page, like a tooltip or the way some browsers show a URL in a window footer when hovering a hyperlink.

 Second, we should look for solutions that are minimal work, simpler, and more dependable and robust for developers.
 In particular, we should look for and prefer [declarative approaches](https://www.mozilla.org/en-US/about/webvision/full/#thedeclarativeweb) over imperative approaches.